Upcoming Video Game Movies And Shows I Can’t Wait To See In 2025 And Beyond – Fallout Season 2, Mortal Kombat II, And More

 The Metal Gear Solid movie is another video game adaptation that has long been in the works and highly anticipated by fans of the series started by Hideo Kojima more than 30 years ago.
 And while there have been rumors, starts and stops, and other issues over the years, the project picked up steam in late 2020 when it was announced that Oscar Isaac was cast as Solid Snake.

-With so many upcoming video game movies and TV shows in the works, we could be entering a great age for fans.
+With so many upcoming video game movies and TV shows in the works, make sure to check back for all the latest on those highly anticipated projects.

 Philip grew up in Louisiana (not New Orleans) before moving to St. Louis after graduating from Louisiana State University-Shreveport.
 When he's not writing about movies or television, Philip can be found being chased by his three kids, telling his dogs to stop barking at the mailman, or chatting about professional wrestling to his wife.
 Writing gigs with school newspapers, multiple daily newspapers, and other varied job experiences led him to this point where he actually gets to write about movies, shows, wrestling, and documentaries (which is a huge win in his eyes).
 If the stars properly align, he will talk about For Love Of The Game being the best baseball movie of all time.